-This course includes double-entry accounting systems and concepts statements are covered.
+This course includes double-entry accounting systems and concepts for business enterprises.
+Journals, ledgers and basic financial

 Principles of Accounting II (3-0)

 3 Credits This course is designed to provide an understanding of accounting information and its use for business decision making.
 The emphasis is on where accounting data is obtained, what kind of information is needed, and how it is used in the management process.
 (Prerequisites: ACCT 201) (2)